Location: Clinic, First Floor

 Telephone: 575-784-2778, option 1, 3 or 575-784-4041

 About us: Services provided for active duty only: annual exams and cleanings, fillings, minor surgery for single tooth extractions and third molar extractions, minimal dental prosthetics for crowns, bridges, mouth guards, and emergency dental care.
 Dental emergencies are defined as extreme pain, bleeding, swelling, trauma, and/or infection.
-When after-hours emergency dental treatment is required, please call 575-784-APPT (2778) for the on-call dental provider who will make arrangements for care, as needed.
 Services provided for dependents, include OCONUS PCS Clearance Exams when space is available.

 About us: The Air Force Exceptional Family Member Program is designed to provide support to military family members with special needs.
 All branches of the military offer EFMP, and each Service includes a variety of personnel, medical and family support functions under the EFMP umbrella.
 The portion of EFMP support that is provided by the Air Force Medical Service is known as the Exceptional Family Member Program-Medical.
 The medical component of EFMP identifies, enrolls, and provides care and referral processes for eligible family members who have special needs, and identifies medical and educational service requirements of family members in support of RegAF sponsor reassignment and civilian employment overseas.